kayalion/vardump/README.md

 dd("any variable", "any other variable");

 // prints one variable with a specific dump configuration
+// set any configuration parameter to null to use the global value
 $maxRecursiveDepth = 10;
 $maxStringLength = 100;
 $includeMethods = true;